AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 :
 ```

-In other words, "for every input word, make no changes to it."
+Said another way, "for every input word, make no changes to it."
 In `john`'s word mangling rule mini-language, this is written as a single colon (`:`).
 The existence of this first "do nothing" rule in the ruleset is why the first set of generated password candidates from our wordlist exactly match the words in the original wordlist.

 The second rule in the ruleset is more complex, as its comment makes clear: